A guide to increasing baby weight when 9 months pregnant

 - Reduced risk of low birth weight.

-- Balanced sugar levels that help especially during the time of birth.
+- Balanced sugar levels help especially during the time of birth.
 (As the body’s resistance to insulin increases over the course of pregnancy)

 - Fewer long-term risks to the baby (diabetes or obesity)

 Tips to be in your best health during the 3rd trimester

 Caring for yourself during pregnancy involves three essentials: physical well-being, mental well-being and fetal well-being.
 While most of your concentration will be on fetal well-being, you should maintain a positive balance among all three.
 Below are a few pointers: